Bill0408/script_sight/README.md

 Script Sight is an interactive project where you can draw a digit on an HTML canvas, and an AI model will predict what digit you drew.
 It consists of two HTML canvases; one for drawing and the other for displaying the AI's predicted digit.
 The application is backed by a Go server that handles requests and a Django server running a PyTorch model for digit recognition.

+## How it works

+When you draw on the left canvas and click the "Make Prediction" button, an offscreen 28x28 HTML canvas is created to resize your drawing.
+This specific 28x28 dimension matches the input on which the AI, trained using the MNIST dataset, expects.
+This resizing ensures consistency and accuracy in prediction.
+The resized image is converted to a Data URL, capturing the PNG image in a base64-encoded format.
+This is sent to the Go server, which decodes it into an actual PNG image.
+This image is then sent in a multipart form request to the Django server running the AI.
+Before the prediction, the image undergoes several transformations: it's converted to grayscale for computational simplicity and to mimic the MNIST training data, transformed into a tensor (the standard format for AI processing), and its pixel values are normalized to ensure consistent scaling with the training data.
+The AI then predicts the digit, relays the information back to the Go server, which finally sends the prediction to be displayed on the right canvas in your browser.

 ## Installation